digitalempiretr/writapub/src/lib/app-rules.md

 ### 3. Font & Character Support
 -   All fonts loaded from Google Fonts must include the `latin-ext` character set to ensure correct display of Turkish characters.
 -   In the font selection menu, the name of each font option should be displayed in its own font style.
 This allows the user to preview how the fonts look before selecting them.
--   The default font in the font selection dropdown is set to "Special Elite".